rgoc123/blocklist/README.md

 ### Requirements
-Due Cross-Origin Resource Sharing (CORS), you must use Google Chrome and add the Allow-Control-Allow-Origin extension and turn it on.
+Due to Cross-Origin Resource Sharing (CORS), you must use Google Chrome and add the Allow-Control-Allow-Origin extension and turn it on.
 It's linked below.

 ![alt text](./app/assets/images/acao.png)